// Remove Clearing button

 Teaching methods

-The majority of language modules are taught by native speakers.
-You also work in language laboratories and undertake self-study in our Language Resource Centre.
+The majority of language modules are taught in small groups by native speakers.
+You also work in standard or PC-equipped seminar rooms and undertake self-study in our Language Resource Centre.
+Our cultural modules are informed by the latest research.

 Assessment methods